Mindscape

 I couldn’t run back into myself, could I?

-Uju was telling her friend how her
+Uju was telling her friend how her husband moved to

 USA